genericmoniker/mirror/README.md

 [this page](https://goo.gl/5ao8u2) and clicking on "Enable the Google Calendar API".

 Follow the prompts to get a client id json file.
-You'll need some values from that when running configure.py.
+You'll need that when running configure.py.

 Running configure.py will also launch your default browser so that you can authorize the mirror application that you just set up for read-only access to